vippsas/vipps-recurring-api/vipps-recurring-api.md

 | `event campaign`     | A set price until a given event date with a text describing the event                                   | 1kr until Christmas and then 349kr every month                          |
 | `full flex campaign` | Different price and interval until a given date                                                         | 100kr every month until 2023-01-01T00:00:00Z and then 1000kr every year |

-In order to start a campaign the campaign field has to be added to the agreement draft [`POST:/recurring/v3/agreements`][draft-agreement-endpoint-v3] for a campaign in the start of an agreement
+In order to start a campaign, the `campaign` field has to be added to the agreement draft body in the [`draft agreement`][draft-agreement-endpoint-v3] call.

 ##### Price campaign